Vacancy Information

 Further Information

-If you require further information or have any questions - please contact either Melanie Lett or Henry Cass.
+For further information or if you have any questions about the role - please contact either henry.cass@sussex.police.uk or huw.jones@sussex.police.uk

 Diversity Statement